Don't Buy This: Release

 Don't Buy This was published by Telecomsoft under the Firebird label.
 Firebird disowned the game upon release, with Firebird's marketing manager James Leavey claiming that the game "wasn't released — it just escaped!"
 The publisher also encouraged copying the game, offering a chance to win a sticker or badge for people who wrote to the company about the game.
 It was released on 1 April 1985 under Firebird's Silver Range for £2.50.
+A sequel was in consideration, with the working titles of either Don't Buy This 2, Don't Buy This Again, or Don't Buy This Either.

 Reception

 Your Spectrum wrote: "The games aren't that bad as do-it-yourself games but, they won't provide that much fun."
 Sinclair User said it contained "five of the most uninspired games ever to disgrace the Spectrum."

 A reviewer for Computer and Video Games noted that the game was difficult to give a score due to it being publicised as being a collection of bad games, but declared it to be "good for a laugh".

 John Szczepaniak from Hardcore Gaming 101 featured the game as part of their "Your Weekly Kusoge" column.
 Szczepaniak, while describing the games as "uninspired, dull and lazy", he did not consider them to be the worst games on the ZX Spectrum.
 Despite the negative criticism towards the game, Retro Gamer in 2005 reported that it was a commercial success.